Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 ## Preparation
 Before you can perform your test some steps are required.
+E.g. changing the configuration and small adaptions in the templates used for the test.
 The template syntax used is SimpleTemplate Engine, please checkout their [guide](https://bottlepy.org/docs/dev/stpl.html).

 ### General config